Online English learning Courses

 Ritz (an ostentatiously elegant hotel)

-security blanket (anything that an adult person uses to reduce their anxiety)
+security blanket (anything that an adult person uses to reduce anxiety)

 shooting gallery (a building (usually abandoned) where drug addicts buy and use heroin)